bioinformaticsdotca/HT-Biology_2017/Pathways/module3_lab/EM_GSEA_lab.md

 **Create an EnrichmentMap and navigate through the network**

 During this exercise, you will learn how to create an EnrichmentMap from gene-set enrichment results.
-The enrichment tool chosen for this exercise is GSEA but an enrichment map can be created from various gene-set tools using the generic format or the more specific g:Profiler or BiNGO interface.
+The enrichment tool chosen for this exercise is GSEA but an enrichment map can be created from various gene-set tools using the generic format or the more specific g:Profiler, DAVID or BiNGO formats.

 **Post analysis (add drug target gene-sets to the network)**